se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

     How do we do that if we have to follow the 1-way data flow rule?

-    Under situations like below where the inner component has to pass data back to the outer component, the inner component has to [emit custom events](https://vuejs.org/v2/guide/components.html#Emitting-a-Value-With-an-Event) and the outer component will update after listening to these events.
+    In situations where the inner component has to pass data back to the outer component, the inner component has to [emit custom events](https://vuejs.org/v2/guide/components.html#Emitting-a-Value-With-an-Event) and the outer component will update after listening to these events.

     You can think of emitting events like putting out a flyer about an event.
 If someone is interested in this event, he or she can gather more information through reading the flyer.